shashanthk/basic-server-setup-guide/installing_nginx.md

 ### Secutiry related configs

-1. Disable the Nginx verison being dislayed on all the error pages.
+1. Disable the Nginx version being displayed on all the error pages.

         sudo nano /etc/nginx/nginx.conf